teaching-on-testbeds/sockets-python/index.md

 In this tutorial, you will learn how to use the socket API to transfer data across a network.
 This version of the tutorial uses Python sockets.
 It should take you about 90-120 minutes to work through this tutorial.

-You can run this experiment on CloudLab or on FABRIC.
+You can run this experiment on CloudLab, FABRIC, or Chameleon.

 Before you can run an experiment on either of these facilities, you will need to set up an account and join a project under the supervision of a research advisor or a course instructor.

-If you are going to use CloudLab but you haven't set up your CloudLab account yet, follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.
-If you are going to use FABRIC but you haven't set up your FABRIC account yet, follow the instructions in [Hello, FABRIC](https://teaching-on-testbeds.github.io/hello-fabric) to do so.
+* If you are going to use CloudLab but you haven't set up your CloudLab account yet, follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.
+* If you are going to use FABRIC but you haven't set up your FABRIC account yet, follow the instructions in [Hello, FABRIC](https://teaching-on-testbeds.github.io/hello-fabric) to do so.
+* If you are going to use Chameleon but you haven't set up your Chameleon account yet, follow the instructions in [Hello, Chameleon](https://teaching-on-testbeds.github.io/hello-chameleon) to do so.

 ## Background: the socket API